CSE546-Spring-2019/lab1-shanebacklight/README.md

 ### Lab 1

 #### Glimpse
-Exploit KMP algorithm to match the target string in order to reduce IO.
+*count.c* counts file size and number of matches given a string.
+It exploits KMP algorithm to match the target string in order to reduce IO.

 #### Run Instruction
 clean exeutable file